thisislawatts/example-jobs/Sales Manager.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<h3><strong>Role title: Sales Manager, Commercial  </strong></h3>
+<h3><strong>Role title: Sales Manager, Commercial&nbsp;&nbsp;</strong></h3>
-<p><span style="font-weight: 400;">Location: London or Remote from South of UK  </span></p>
+<p><span style="font-weight: 400;">Location: London&nbsp;&nbsp;</span></p>
 <h3><strong>We’re looking for a collaborative, hard-working Sales Manager to join one of the hottest startups in the UK!</strong></h3>
 <h2><strong>Your role</strong></h2>
-<p><span style="font-weight: 400;">As part of the EU sales team within a global sales org you will play a meaningful role in scaling one of the fastest growing companies in the Developer and Security spaces.
-As a Sales Manager at Snyk, you’ll be responsible for leading the commercial sales team as well as for the end-to-end sales cycle for prospective customers, taking warm inbound leads, and building strong relationships with key stakeholders in the DevSecOps space and digital transformation teams at companies.
+<p><span style="font-weight: 400;">As part of the EU sales team within a global sales org you will play a meaningful role in scaling one of the fastest growing companies in the Developer and Security spaces.&nbsp; As a Sales Manager at Snyk, you’ll be responsible for leading the commercial sales team as well as for the end-to-end sales cycle for prospective customers, taking warm inbound leads, and building strong relationships with key stakeholders in the DevSecOps space and digital transformation teams at companies.
 Our existing customer base ranges from mid-market companies who like to move fast right up to slow burn large enterprises like Google and Salesforce.</span></p>
 <p><span style="font-weight: 400;">You will have the opportunity to contribute to the iterative improvement of our sales process, tone and approach, and you’ll have plenty of scope to inform the way we develop our internal tooling to help you work efficiently and effectively.</span></p>
-<p><span style="font-weight: 400;">We’re a collaborative team from a variety of backgrounds, made up of sales executives and technical sales engineers.
-We spend time coaching each other, giving and receiving feedback, and ensuring we work together to make the most of the skills and experience we have within the team to maximise performance and earning potential..    </span></p>
+<p><span style="font-weight: 400;">We’re a collaborative team from a variety of backgrounds, made up of sales executives and technical sales engineers.&nbsp; We spend time coaching each other, giving and receiving feedback, and ensuring we work together to make the most of the skills and experience we have within the team to maximise performance and earning potential..&nbsp;&nbsp;&nbsp;&nbsp;</span></p>
 <h2><strong>You should join us if:</strong></h2>
 <ul>
-<li style="font-weight: 400;"><span style="font-weight: 400;">You have experience leading and managing a high performing team of Account Execs and Account Managers </span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">You have experience leading and managing a high performing team of Account Execs and Account Managers&nbsp;</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">You have experience selling a technical product, and you want to join a startup on its way to success</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">You understand the software developer lifecycle and can articulate how a developer tooling product might fit in</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">You have experience of both short and long sales cycles</span></li>